Build-a-lot: Sequels

 A second sequel, Build-a-lot 3: Passport to Europe was released in 2008.
 In it, players travel to several European nations and build a variety of improvements, including landmarks and European-style houses.
 It retains most of the elements of the previous two games, but adds some new options, such as restoring run-down buildings.
 It reinstates the premier lots from the first version, but these are much less often relevant to play.
 Like the previous two games, it is available via several casual game distributors, as well as HipSoft's own website.

 Another sequel, Build-a-lot 4: Power Source, was made available for download in August, 2009.
 It includes a "power" resource, requiring players to build neighborhoods that do not exceed their power availability.

 Build-a-lot: Monopoly edition was released on the 2nd September 2009 and is based on Build-a-lot but does include facilities such as hotels and train stations.
 Also, instead of having fictitious neighborhoods or cities like the original Build-a-lot and Build-a-lot 2, the game uses the properties on the standard Monopoly game board.
 Also, instead of dollars being used, all values are measured in Monos.

 Build-a-lot: The Elizabethan Era was released in 2010.
 Set in Elizabethan England, the player manages farms and livestock in addition to real estate and deals with problems like vermin infestation.
 A Premium Edition was made available that included additional levels and property, as well as a strategy guide and behind-the-scenes material.
 The "host" of the game is of course, none other than Queen Elizabeth herself.

-Build-a-lot: On vacation came out on September 7 of 2011.

-Build-a-lot: Fairy Tales came out in 2012.

-Build-a-lot: Mysteries came out in 2013.

-Build-a-lot: Mysteries 2 and Build-a-lot World came out in 2014.

-Build-a-lot: Big Dreams came out in 2020.
+Build-a-lot: On Vacation! was released on September 7 of 2011, Build-a-lot: Fairy Tales was released in 2012, Build-a-lot: Mysteries was released in 2013, Build-a-lot: Mysteries 2 and Build-a-lot World were released in 2014, and Build-a-lot: Big Dreams was released in 2020.